 All normal consumer equipment maxes out at 40 degrees Celsius or 104 degrees Fahrenheit for operating temperatures.
 Things double or triple in price when you try to get 50C/122F or above equipment.
 For example, I can only find one unmanaged 5-port switch that handles 50C/122F.
 Fortunately, I’ve found a relatively inexpensive option that gives me uninterruptible networking in the attic: A Power over Ethernet 5-port gigabit switch that operates at 50C/122F.

 Power over Ethernet (PoE) is a networking feature defined by the IEEE 802.3af and 802.3at standards.
 PoE lets Ethernet cables supply power to network devices over the existing data connection.

 PoE-capable devices can be power sourcing equipment (PSE), powered devices (PDs), or sometimes both.
 The device that transmits power is a PSE, while the device that is powered is a PD.
 Most PSEs are either network switches or PoE injectors intended for use with non-PoE switches.

 The Netgear GS105PE is both a PD and a PSE, however it must be powered by 802.3af or 802.3at.
 There is no power supply for this switch.
 802.3at is known as PoE+.
 The major difference between 802.3af (PoE) and 802.3at (PoE+) is that PoE+ PSEs can provide almost twice as much power over a single Ethernet cable.

 Supplying the GS105PE with PoE+ gets you 19 watts of power budget for use on ports 1 and 2.
-That is enough to power two PoE access points with no worry about outlets, outages, nor spikes when I plug an 802.3at injector in to a UPS in air-conditioned living space!
+That is enough to power one PoE access point and another low power device with no worry about outlets, outages, nor spikes when I plug an 802.3at injector in to a UPS in air-conditioned living space!